alicangnll/sshvaultx/README.md

 - Check if the key file is encrypted and requires a passphrase
 - Ensure the SSH server accepts your authentication method

+## ⚠️ Disclaimer

+**IMPORTANT LEGAL NOTICE**

+This software is provided for educational and legitimate purposes only.
+Users are responsible for:

+- **Compliance with Laws**: Ensure all usage complies with local, national, and international laws
+- **Authorization**: Only use this tool on systems you own or have explicit permission to access
+- **Security**: Use strong authentication methods and keep credentials secure
+- **Privacy**: Be aware that network traffic may be monitored by network administrators
+- **Terms of Service**: Respect the terms of service of any networks or services you access

+**The authors and contributors are not responsible for any misuse of this software.
+Use at your own risk.**

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.